ericksont11/LIRI/README.md

 ## Description

-An application run in the terminal that takes an input to return information about movies, songs, and upcoming concerts using the omdb API, the Spotify API and the BandsInTown API respectively.
+An application run in the terminal that takes user inputs to return information about movies, songs, or upcoming concerts using the omdb API, the Spotify API, and the BandsInTown API respectively.

 ## Formatting